FreddyOrtiz/Advent-of-code/README.md

-### My solutions for Advent of code 2020 in Python & Julia
+### My solutions for Advent of code 2020 in Python